-10 Christmas Vignettes for Festive Decor
+10 Lovely Christmas Vignettes for Festive Decor

 We all know that saying: “It’s the little things that count.”
-I think that thought definitely applies to home decor; during the holidays, it’s the little things that delight and “make our spirits bright.”
-I’ve created 10 Christmas vignettes around our home and I want to show them to you as inspiration..
+That thought definitely applies to home decor during the holidays.
+I’ve created 10 Christmas vignettes around our home and I want to show them to you as inspiration.

 I love creating little scenes, those gatherings of items that by themselves may not attract our attention, but brought together in a collection, they grab our attention.